 Who We Are

-Our Vision: Our vision is of a culturally diverse and harmonious society that is just, fair and inclusive where all people have the opportunity to participate in and contribute to, community life.
+A culturally diverse and harmonious society that is just, fair and inclusive for all Victorians.

 What We Do

-The organisation advocates and lobbies all levels of government on behalf of multicultural communities in areas like human rights, access and equity and improving services.
-As our core business we advocate on any issue that is of concern to our members.
-We also help build the capacity of new and emerging communities and develop policy on a wide range of issues including undertaking original research often in collaboration with major tertiary institutions.
+ECCV advocates and lobbies all levels of government on behalf of migrant and refugee communities across areas such as human rights, access and equity, and improving services.
+As our core business, we advocate on issues that are of concern to our members.
+We also help build the capacity of new and emerging communities, and develop policy on a wide range of issues by undertaking original research, often in collaboration with major tertiary institutions.

-We are proud to have been the key advocate for culturally diverse communities in Victoria since 1974.
+We are proud to have been the key advocate for migrant and refugee communities in Victoria since 1974.